lower-speck/lower-speck.github.io/index.md

 # Lower Speck {{ page.version }}

-By writing out requirements, we can ensure that a project's goals are explained to any level of detail both before code is written and later during maintenance.
+By writing out requirements, we can ensure that a project's goals are explained to any level of detail throughout the lifetime of the project.

 By including references to those requirements in our software, we can ensure that all the requirements are addressed.